Meadowdale High School (Washington)

 Meadowdale High School is a high school in the Edmonds School District, located in Lynnwood, Washington, United States.
 The school has students in grades 9 through 12.
 Meadowdale competes 3A in the Washington Interscholastic Athletic Association after two years as 4A between 2004-2006.
 The school's mascot is the Maverick, though prior to 2000 it was the "Chiefs".
 1997-1998 were the years of the school's last major renovations.

 The school's schedule is based on a 100-minute, 3-period block schedule, consisting of 1st, 3rd, and 5th periods on Monday and Wednesday and 2nd, 4th, and 6th periods on Tuesday and Thursday.
 On Friday, students go to all six classes for roughly 50 minutes each.

 The main corridor of Meadowdale.
 The library and the C unit are visible on the left, and Commencement Hall (housing the D, E, and F units where most classes take place) is visible on the right.

 Athletics

 Meadowdale supports a variety of sports teams, playing in the Wesco South 3A league.

 Football

 Meadowdale finished the 2007 season with a 7-5 record, making it to the state quarterfinals for the first time since 1959 before losing to O'Dea High School.

 In 2009 the Mavericks finished the regular season undefeated at 11-0.
 The Mavericks beat Renton and Columbia River advancing to the state quarterfinals again.
 The Mavericks lost to Union High School 49-7.

-In 2016, the Mavericks reached the state semifinals for the first time in school history, where they fell to O'Dea by a score of 35-9 at Pop Keeney Field in Bothell, WA.
+In 2016, the Mavericks finished 3rd in state—the furthest they have gone in school history.
+Their starting quarterback pushed the team to the state semifinals en route to a prolific year garnering attention from a plethora of Division 2 schools.
+One of their Tight ends received 10 touchdowns and signed his Letter of intent to play football at the University of Alabama.